Chalino Sánchez: Early life and career

 Rosalino Sánchez Félix was born on "Las Flechas", a small ranch in El Guayabo, a small farming municipality in Sinaloa.
 His birth name was Rosalino, but he preferred his nickname "Chalino" since he believed that Rosalino sounded too feminine.
 He was the youngest of eight children.
-Sánchez' parents were Santos Sánchez, who died when Chalino was six years old; and Senorina Félix.
+Sánchez's parents were Santos Sánchez, who died when Chalino was six years old; and Senorina Félix.
 Sánchez grew up in an impoverished environment, with limited opportunities, and was surrounded by violence.

 In September 1975, at age 15, Sánchez shot and killed a man who had raped his sister two years prior.
 He then moved to Tijuana, where he worked as a "coyote", smuggling undocumented immigrants into the United States.
 In October 1975, Sánchez himself fled to the U.S. to avoid Mexican authorities.
 He worked on farms across the Pacific Northwest before moving in with his aunt in Inglewood, California, in January 1983.
 In Inglewood he washed dishes, sold cars and dealt small quantities of marijuana and cocaine.
 He also had a stint as a driver for Rigo Campos, the owner of a restaurant in Bell Gardens who was involved in the drug business, and who was eventually assassinated.
 In addition, Sánchez helped his older brother, Armando, run an immigrant-smuggling operation.

 In May 1983, Sánchez met Marisela Vallejos, from Mexicali, Baja California, through a cousin.
 They married in 1984 while she was pregnant with their son, Adán Sánchez, and later had a second child, Cynthia Sánchez Vallejos.
-They were married for nine years until Sánchez' death.
+They were married for nine years until Sánchez's death.